cjdoucette/dpdk/examples/bonding/README.md

 This example enables RSS on the bond port, and sets up multiple queues on the bond port to show RSS working.
 Configuring multiple queues on the slave ports does not seem to be necessary.

+This example also enables Flow Director on port 1.
+Since bonded ports do not support Flow Director, currently the only way to use Flow Director is to set it up on a specific port (or set of ports) and have an lcore listen on that port and thread.
+When a packet comes in (in this case, a BGP packet), the slave port using Flow Director seems to be prioritized.

 ## Setup

 Go to the `examples/bonding` directory: